ibm-cloud-docs/databases-for-postgresql/howto-sat-location.md

 {: #cd-satellite-stor-assign}

 When the service cluster is available in your Satellite location, the next step is to create a Satellite storage assignment.
 This will allow the service cluster to create volumes on the previously configured storage.

+Note that the first database you provision into a location will remain "Provision In Progress" until this step has been completed.
+{: .important}

 Refer to [AWS EBS IBM Cloud Satellite documentation](/docs/satellite?topic=satellite-config-storage-ebs) for more information regarding AWS EBS.
 {: .note}